BroadbandForum/usp/specification/messages/index.md

 The Add response contains details about the success or failure of the creation of the Object and the parameters set during its creation.
 In addition, it also returns those parameters that were set by the Agent upon creation of the Object.

-For example, a Controller wants to create a new Wifi network on an Agent.
+For example, a Controller wants to create a new WiFi network on an Agent.
 It could use an Add message with the following fields:

     allow_partial: false
     create_objs {
-    	obj_path: "Device.Wifi.SSID."
+    	obj_path: "Device.WiFi.SSID."
     	param_settings {
         {
       		param: "LowerLayers"
-      		value: "Device.Wifi.Radio.1."
+      		value: "Device.WiFi.Radio.1."
       		required: true}
     		{
           param: "SSID"